-- When you make any change to Slide Masters, it’s a good idea to review your projects for seeing how the change affects each slide.
+- When you make any change to Slide Masters, it’s good to review your projects to see how the change affects each slide.
 Hence, you can know which slides don’t look exactly right the way you want.

 - It’s a good idea for you to edit your slide master and layouts before you begin to create slides.
 The reason is that all the slides that you add to your presentation are based on your custom edits.
 In case you edit the slide masters or layouts after you create slides, you’ll have to reapply the changed layouts to the existing slides in your presentation in Normal view.

 Basically, there are two ways to use slide layouts for slides in the current project.
 That is, change the layout of existing slides or insert new slides.

 Change Layouts of Existing Slides

 Now, to change the layout of any existing slide, you need to select one or more slides, then do either of the following:

 - In the Home: click Layout > select a layout from the gallery.

 - Right-click the selected slides > select a layout from the gallery.

 Another way to use slide layouts is to insert new slides.
 Firstly, let’s define the location you want to add a new slide.
 A new slide with a different slide layout will be inserted below the slide that you select.
 Next, do as follow:

 In the Home or the Insert tab, click the drop-down part of the New Slide button, then select your desired layout in the drop-down menu.